 In common with all other businesses, the Company is exposed to risks that arise from its use of financial instruments.
 This note describes the Company's objectives, policies and processes for managing those risks and the methods used to measure them.
 Further quantitative information in respect of these risks is presented throughout these financial statements.

-In addition to the financial risks outlined above, the Company may be impacted by the lingering effects ofgeopolitical events such as the war in Ukraine.
-These events have dampened the global growth forecasts for 2024 and are a risk to financial markets.
 The Company has reviewed the objectives, policies and processes for managing the risks and the methods used to measure them in order to improve the effectiveness of its risk management strategies.

 (a) Financial instruments by category